The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 Social and cultural issues presented yet another challenge for the president.
-Despite Carter’s background as a “born-again” Christian and Sunday school teacher, he struggled to court the religious right.
+Although a self-proclaimed “born-again” Christian and Sunday school teacher, Carter struggled to court the religious right.
 Carter scandalized devout Christians by admitting to lustful thoughts during an interview with Playboy magazine in 1976, telling the reporter he had “committed adultery in my heart many times.”24 Although Reagan was only a nominal Christian and rarely attended church, the religious right embraced him.
 Reverend Jerry Falwell directed the full weight of the Moral Majority behind Reagan.
 The organization registered an estimated 2 million new voters in 1980.
-Ellen McCormack, the New York Catholic who ran for president as a Democrat on an anti-abortion platform in 1976, moved over to the GOP in 1980.
 Reagan also cultivated the religious right by denouncing abortion and endorsing prayer in school.
 The IRS tax exemption issue resurfaced as well, with the 1980 Republican platform vowing to “halt the unconstitutional regulatory vendetta launched by Mr. Carter’s IRS commissioner against independent schools.”25 Early in the primary season, Reagan condemned the policy during a speech at South Carolina’s Bob Jones University, which had recently sued the IRS after losing its tax-exempt status because of the fundamentalist institution’s ban on interracial dating led to the loss of its tax-exempt status.